 Research housing finance agencies.
 These agencies offer provisional loan programs for low and moderate-income buyers, buyers with an interest in renovating a house within a particular part of the city, and additional groups as defined by each finance agency.
 Financing through this type of agency, you can get a below market interest rate, down payment help and other benefits.
 These types of agencies can help you with a lower interest rate, get you your down payment, and provide other assistance.
 These non-profit agencies were established to build up the value of homes in certain places.

 Learn about low-down and no-down mortgage loans.

-With a guarantee from the Department of Veterans Affairs, a VA loan qualifies veterens and service people.
-This specialized loan requires no down payment, has mimimal closing costs, and offers a competitive interest rate.
-While it's true that the mortgage loans are not actually financed by the VA, the department verfifies applicants by issuing eligibility certificates.
+With a guarantee from the Department of Veterans Affairs, a VA loan qualifies veterans and service people.
+This specialized loan requires no down payment, has minimal closing costs, and offers a competitive interest rate.
+While it’s true that the mortgage loans are not actually financed by the VA, the department verifies applicants by issuing eligibility certificates.

 You can fund a down payment through a second mortgage that closes at the same time as the first.
 Most of the time, the piggyback loan is for 10 percent of the purchase amount, and the first mortgage finances 80 percent.
 In contrast to the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 With a carry-back mortgage, the seller loans you part of his or her home equity.
 The buyer funds most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
 Usually this form of second mortgage will have a higher rate of interest.